xpack/arm-linux-files/README.md

 ### QEMU 4.1.1

-On macOS, this can be installed via Homebrew.
+On macOS, qemu can be installed via Homebrew.

 On Linux, the versions available on more conservative distributions, like Ubuntu 18.04, are too old to be usable, and in this case it is